DataDog/integrations-core/docs/dev/README.md

 ## Overview

-This page walks through how Technology Partners building an out-of-the-box integration using the Agent or Datadog's API.
+This page walks through how Technology Partners build an out-of-the-box integration using the Datadog Agent or Datadog's API.

 Datadog Technology Partners can publish their out-of-the-box integrations on the Integrations page for customers to access.
 The **Integrations** page includes Agent-based or API-based integrations and Datadog Apps built by Datadog and Technology Partners at no cost.